 On the contrary, if you’re living in Southern Spain, the temperatures never seem to cool down enough for someone to be able to sleep.
 I know from my friends’ experiences, they couldn’t even start to think about going to sleep until 3 or 4 am.
 And even sleeping during the siesta hours (3 – 5 pm) felt like an impossible feat.
 It may seem crazy to you right now but it’s all totally understandable when the average temperature in the summer in places like Sevilla or Córdoba is 105°F (40.5°C)!

 Up in the North in places like Galicia and País Vasco, the humidity will be what will suffocate you the most in the summer.
 One rare summer day that it got up to 95°F (35°C) in Santiago de Compostela (where I lived at the time), it felt like I was trapped inside a mini oven.
-Heat was rising up to my 4th floor apartment and evaporating off the streets like crazy.
+The heat was rising up to my 4th-floor apartment and evaporating off the streets like crazy.
 It doesn’t usually get like that up there and you can almost always sleep with a light blanket on top of your bed so I was a little confused.
-However, my roommate had warned me that 35°C in Santiago is almost as worse as Southern Spain in the middle of summer!
+However, my roommate had warned me that 35°C in Santiago is almost as worse as in Southern Spain in the middle of summer!

 So, if you want some motivation for finishing your household chores and cooking in the summer, do it early.
 After the sun sets might be too late and too hot, so take my advice as a warning to take the initiative and plan ahead.

 (Insider tip: Most electricity companies in Spain have two different base rates depending on the time of day.
 I was told by past Spanish roommates that if you want to do heavy cleaning or use a lot of electricity, it’s best to do it from 10 pm – 11 am – around this time frame.
 The reason is that during the day, the power will cost more from 11 am on.
-So get your vacuuming done early and make sure turn your fan off before you go to work or class!)
+So get your vacuuming done early and make sure to turn your fan off before you go to work or class!)

 3. Eat fresh, cold meals and salads and drink cold, refreshing drinks

 You probably know the drill when it comes to summer foods and drinks.
-Watermelon, iced cold glasses of water, lemonade and tea and eating ice cream on your way back from the swimming pool may be some of the images that are flashing through your mind right now.
+Watermelon, iced cold glasses of water, lemonade and tea and eating ice cream on your way back from the swimming pool might be some of the images that are flashing through your mind right now.

-However, if you’re from the United Kingdom like my husband, where you can drink normal cups of hot tea all year round, you may not have a clue as to what summer foods are or what a true, honest to goodness summer is like.
+However, if you’re from the United Kingdom like my husband, where you can drink normal cups of hot tea all year round, you may not have a clue as to what summer foods are or what a true, honest-to-goodness summer is like.

 I didn’t honestly consider the differences between the UK and Ireland and the rest of Europe when it came to something so normal to me as summer.
 (It maybe gets to like 75°F/25°C there a couple of times a year, at best.)

-Yet, here I am spending my first summer as a married woman showing my husband what you eat and do during a good old fashioned hot as balls (pardon the expression) summer.
+Yet, here I am spending my first summer as a married woman showing my husband what you eat and do during a good old-fashioned hot as balls (pardon the expression) summer.